chimera-linux/cports/Packaging.md

 This mimics the behavior of the Unix `ln` tool with the `-s` switch and optionally with `-r`.

+This is a low level API.
+It should not be used for installation, you should use `install_link` or `make_link` (or the `@` syntax) for that.
+It is, however, useful to manipulate the local source tree in build steps.

 ##### def chmod(self, path, mode)

 Changes the mode of `path` to `mode`.
 Usually you will want to use the